FOREX-Dollar edges lower as investors wait on Fed's Powell

 However, "since the last FOMC the numbers out of the U.S. have not really been all that good.
 I think with gasoline prices in the U.S. coming down quite significantly there is the view that inflationary pressures may well have peaked," Osborne said.

-Kansas City Fed President Esther George said it was too soon to predict by how much the U.S. central bank would raise interest rates next month, with key reports on inflation and the labor market still to come.
+"The only dovish element that is immediately up for debate is incremental policy changes to fed funds at upcoming meetings," Alan Ruskin, macro strategist at Deutsche Bank, said in a note on Thursday.

-Atlanta Fed President Raphael Bostic also said he hasn't decided if the Fed should increase interest rates by 50 basis points or 75 basis points at its policy meeting next month.
+However, "even here, do not expect Powell to resolve the 50 bp versus 75 bp debate for the September meeting," Ruskin said, noting that the Fed will want to see August's jobs and inflation data before making a decision.

-Fed funds futures traders are pricing in a 59% chance that the Fed will hike rates by another 75 basis points at its September meeting, and a 41% probability of a 50 basis point increase.
+Fed funds futures traders are pricing in a 65% chance of a Fed rate hike of another 75 basis points at its September meeting, and a 35% probability of a 50 basis points increase.
 FEDWATCH

 The single currency briefly rose back above parity overnight, before retracing after the release of a closely watched index showing business morale in Germany in August had fallen to its lowest since June 2020.